tzermias/solardata_exporter/README.md

 ## Metrics

 Metrics exported can be found on the following table.
-For additiona data please refer to [this page](https://www.hamqsl.com/solar2.html#usingdata) on N0NBH site.
+For additional data please refer to [this page](https://www.hamqsl.com/solar2.html#usingdata) on N0NBH site.

 | Name                  | Description                                                                                                  |